Who are Somalia's al-Shabab?

 Since then sporadic attacks have continued across Kenya.
 The biggest attack was on Nairobi's Westgate shopping centre in 2013 when at least 68 people died.

 Analysts say the militants often enter and leave Kenya without being intercepted.
 Their fighters are said to get medical treatment in Nairobi.

 Earlier this year, there were riots in Mombasa after a radical Muslim cleric who was accused of recruiting youngsters for al-Shabab was shot dead.

 How much of Somalia does al-Shabab control?

-Although it has lost control of the towns and cities, its writ still runs in many rural areas.
+Although it has lost control of most towns and cities, it still dominates in many rural areas.

 It was forced out of the capital, Mogadishu, in August 2011 and left the vital port of Kismayo in September 2012.

 The loss of Kismayo has hit al-Shabab's finances, as it used to earn money by taking a cut of the town's lucrative charcoal trade.